-The New Brunswick Book Awards are open to traditionally published and self-published authors whose primary residence is in New Brunswick and they have lived there for three of the last five years, including the award year.
-For example, to be eligible for the 2020 awards, an author needs to be a New Brunswick resident in 2020 and two of the previous four years.
+The New Brunswick Book Awards are open to traditionally published and self-published authors whose primary residence is in New Brunswick and who have lived there for three of the last five years, including the award year.
+For example, to be eligible for the 2023 awards, an author needs to be a New Brunswick resident in 2023 and two of the previous four years.

 Fiction (novels or story collections by an author - no anthologies, please), Nonfiction, and Poetry books must meet the criteria of UNESCO's definition of a book: "a non-periodical printed publication of at least 49 pages, exclusive of the cover pages, published in the country and made available to the public."
 Sorry, we are not accepting ebooks at this time.

-Picture Books are definied as books for children that contain illustrations that are just as important as the words in telling the story.
+Picture Books are defined as books for children that contain illustrations that are just as important as the words in telling the story.
 Picture books are usually 24-32 pages.